 The OEIS lists only 20 terms.
-Can't we compute more, and/or derive a recurrence equation, since this problem is an obvious application of the transfer matrix method?
+Can we compute more, and/or derive a recurrence equation, since this problem is an obvious application of the transfer matrix method?
 From what we have seen in the previous sections, it is clear that the states are the $4^4 = 256$ possible columns and that we have to introduce three catalytic variables x, y, z to count the occurrences of 0, 1, 2, respectively.
-Therefore, we know for sure that $\underline{A264947}$ is D-finite.
+Therefore, we know for sure that A264947 is D-finite.

 However, things are computationally expensive, because the matrix has considerable dimensions (256×256) and because it contains three variables.
-With quite some effort we were able to compute 80 terms of the sequence: after about one month (of non-parallelized computation) our compute server with 256 GB ran out of memory.
-Unfortunately, this data is still not enough to guess a recurrence (which we know for sure must exist).
-To get an idea of the difficulty of this problem, compare with the simpler case of $3 \times n$ arrays with n copies of $\{0,1,2\}$ (A264946): here the recurrence has order 9 and degree 13, and we need 63 terms to find it with LLL-based guessing.
-The 104 terms given in the OEIS are just sufficient to find the recurrence with LA-based guessing (and that's why it didn't make it into our collection).
+With quite some effort we were able to compute 80 terms of the sequence.
+After about one month of non-parallelized computation our compute server with 256 GB ran out of memory.
+Unfortunately, the data obtained before the crash is still not enough to guess a recurrence (which we know for sure must exist).
+To get an idea of the difficulty of this problem, compare with the simpler case of $3 \times n$ arrays with n copies of $\{0, 1, 2\}$ (A264946): here the recurrence has order 9 and degree 13, and we need 63 terms to find it with LLL-based guessing.
+The 104 terms given in the OEIS are just sufficient to find the recurrence with LA-based guessing (and this is why it did not make it into our collection).

-Likewise, we didn't succeed to compute the rational function expression for the four-variable generating function: computing the determinants appearing in (1) turned out to be prohibitively expensive.
+Likewise, we did not succeed to compute the rational function expression for the fourvariable generating function: computing the determinants appearing in (1) turned out to be prohibitively expensive.
 We tried to compute one of the 256 determinants, but aborted the computation after five days.

-Theorem 4 A264947 is D-finite.
+Theorem 4.
+A264947 is D-finite.

-It remains an open problem to find a provably correct recurrence for the sequence $\underline{A264947}$.
+It remains an open problem to find a provably correct recurrence for the sequence A264947.

-4 Lattice Walks
+4 Lattice walks